Guide To Troyes France: a Hidden Gem in France's Champagne Region

 Having traversed the village bursting right and left, we were more than a little deflated and hungry.
 But had no idea where to dine.
 Normally inclined to seek out a quaint restaurant on a side street, this time, we plopped down in the cluttered main square.

 The cafe was in a decidedly tourist area, but hunger called and romance waned.
 Still, it had a surprisingly imaginative and eclectic menu, not your standard toursist fare despite being on a tourist drag.
 Had I done my research, I would have gone to Aux Crieurs du Vin in an attractive wine cave.

 The must try local cuisine in Troyes is the "Troyes andouillette," a hearty coarse grained sausage.
 After a brush with such smelly local "sausage" in northern Lille, I gave it a hard pass.
 (Besides, sausage and romance are not a natural pairing, by any measure.)
 We had the rillettes and moules instead.

 After dinner, we strolled along the quay, taking in the city and the lovely statutes.

 Troyes is more than just bubbles.
 It is, as advertised, incredibly pretty.

 You can suspend "real life" and escape into its evocative tangle of cobbled streets, cafes, and churches for days.
 I agree with the guidebook.
 Troyes is "bursting with romance."
 As such, is the perfect spot for a weekend getaway from Paris.
 Je l'ai adoré!

-I hope you've enjoyed my guide to Troyes.
+I hope you've enjoyed my guide to visiting Troyes France.
 You may enjoy these other France travel guides:

-If you'd like to visit Troyes, pin it for later.
+If you'd like to visit Troyes France, pin it for later.